SoftUni/Programming-Basics-Book-Java-EN/chapter-05-loops.md

 ### Problem: * Draw a Spiral Triangles with The Turtle

-Add [**Triangle**] button, which draws three triangles with 22 vertices each, as shown in the figure below:
+Add [**Spiral Triangle**] button, which draws three triangles with 22 vertices each, as shown in the figure below:

 ![](assets/chapter-5-1-images/13.Turtle-graphics-17.png)